Continuous Local Symmetry: Connection to Reactivity and Recognition: Conclusion

 \section{Conclusion}

 Although symmetry underlies a wide range of chemical concepts, current symmetry-driven theories have remained largely qualitative in explaining experimental phenomena.
-In this study, we introduce an algorithm that connects hidden local symmetry features with a continuous scale, enabling quantitative correlations with molecular properties.
-Using local diene motifs in dendralenes as a case study, we demonstrated how their intrinsic symmetry governs molecular properties such as stability, Diels–Alder reactivity, and distinctive spectroscopic signatures.
+In this study, we introduce an algorithm that connects hidden local symmetry features with a continuous scale, enabling (semi-)quantitative correlations with molecular properties as well as numerical quantification of local chiral strength.
+Using local diene motifs in dendralenes as a case study, we demonstrated how their intrinsic symmetry governs molecular properties such as stability, Diels--Alder reactivity, and distinctive spectroscopic signatures.
 Furthermore, we presented a chirality field to quantify microscopic chirality embedded within a molecular framework.
 Notably, the chiral environment mapped for porphyrins reveals a distinct region that critically enables their enhanced chiral recognition toward chiral carboxylic acids.

 Since the method captures both discrete and continuous considerations of symmetry at a fine-grained spatial resolution, it offers significant potential for broader applications.
 For example, one can apply the method to analyze dynamic symmetry breaking in reaction pathways, quantify conformational deformation and aggregation, and reveal non-specific interactions in complex molecular assemblies.
 Its generality also makes it suitable for studying symmetry-driven behavior in supramolecular systems, catalytic cavities, and bimolecular environments, where traditional symmetry descriptors exhibit limitations.
 The approach also opens new areas for systematically linking local symmetry metrics to structure-property relationships across various classes of chemical systems.
+Coupled with a local description of inter- and/or intra-molecular interaction energies, such an analysis also open the door for predictive calculations of chiral recognition and stereoselectivity phenomena.